MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

 1. In this step, you create the application and configure the settings with your identity provider.

     > [!NOTE]
-    > - The Reply URL is used by the app to redirect users to the portal after the authentication succeeds.
-If your portal uses a custom domain name, you might have a different URL than the one provided here.
+    > - The Reply URL is used by the app to redirect users to the website after the authentication succeeds.
+If your website uses a custom domain name, you might have a different URL than the one provided here.
     > - More details about creating the app registration on the Azure portal are available in [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).

     1. Sign in to the [Azure portal](https://portal.azure.com).